christianrowlands/android-network-survey/README.md

 # Network Survey Android App

-The Network Survey Android App provides a basic survey capability for Cellular networks and GNSS constellations.
+The Network Survey Android App provides a basic survey capability for Cellular networks, Wi-Fi networks and GNSS constellations.
 For cellular data, in its current state it can be used to examine the network details of the current LTE serving cell, and log
 GSM, CDMA, UMTS, and LTE records to a GeoPackage file.
-The App also supports connecting to a remote gRPC server and live streaming the celluar records.
+Wi-Fi survey records can also be logged to a GeoPackage file, and the current list of Wi-Fi networks in range is displayed in the UI.
+The App also supports connecting to a remote gRPC server and live streaming the cellular and Wi-Fi records.
 For GNSS data, it can display the latest information about the satellite vehicles and also log the information to a GeoPackage file.

 ![App Screenshot](screenshots/network_survey_screenshot.png "The Network Survey App Main Screen")